odrodrig/RAG-LLM-Service/README.md

 ## Troubleshooting

-- The `CustomWatsonX()` wrapper class used in this utility defines a default model to be used in the event that the model isn't specified in the api call.
+- The `CustomWatsonX()` wrapper class used in this utility defines a default model to be used in the event that a model id isn't specified in the api call.
 This code is located at [https://github.com/ibm-build-lab/RAG-LLM-Service/blob/main/application/utils.py:299](https://github.com/ibm-build-lab/RAG-LLM-Service/blob/main/application/utils.py:299).
 Ensure that the model defined in this class is available within the watsonx.ai framework.
 If the model defined here is deprecated from watsonx.ai, these apis will break.